 After an injury, it may be necessary to continue to work on the area to regain full function and reduce the likelihood of long-term pain.
 Patients can do this via rehabilitation work, which are custom plans for exercise and other movements that help repair your body after an injury.

-At BHFS Medical and Behavioral Services in Lewisville, TX, our team offers customized functional rehabilitation to men, women, and children to help restore strength, flexibility, and endurance.
+At BHFS Medical in Lewisville, TX, our team offers customized functional rehabilitation to men, women, and children to help restore strength, flexibility, and endurance.

 Keep reading to learn how long functional rehabilitation may last following an injury.

 How does functional rehabilitation improve injury recovery?

 How you structure your recovery after an injury can affect how well your body regains full function in the long term.
 While some injuries require extended rest periods, others may benefit from specific movements and stretches to help them heal.

 To avoid losing strength, flexibility, and endurance in injured areas, patients may benefit from going beyond simple physical therapy and partaking in functional rehabilitation.
 Functional rehabilitation involves working in phases to mimic the movements you use in your daily life so you can regain the ability to function the same way you did before your injury.

 The highly trained sports medicine therapists at BHFS Medical will assess your injury to determine when it's safe to start therapy and how quickly you should move through the rehabilitation phases for optimal long-term results.

 Unlike physical therapy, functional rehabilitation often begins much sooner after an injury occurs (sometimes as early as 72 hours after the primary inflammatory stage).
 That's why it's crucial to see one of our therapists once you start to notice pain.
 Ignoring pain or pushing through it can further aggravate injuries and make a full recovery more challenging.

 How long can functional rehabilitation last after an injury?